-In this area, statistics are produced every second year, giving details of agricultural consumption of plant nutrients of farmyard manure and fertilizers, handling methods and storage capacity for farmyard manure, and changes in these factors over time.
+In this area, statistics are produced every second year, giving details of regional agricultural consumption of plant nutrients of farmyard manure and fertilizers, handling methods and storage capacity for farmyard manure, and changes in these factors over time.
 Two further sets of annual statistics are produced, one describing regional sales of commercial fertilizers for agriculture and horticulture, and the other the sale of lime for agricultural and horticultural purposes, lakes and woodlands.
-Statistics are also compiled every second year to show the regional and national elimination of nitrogen and phosphor from agricultural land and the agricultural sector, and the difference between amounts added and amounts removed.
+Statistics are also compiled every second year to show the regional and national flow and elimination of nitrogen and phosphor from agricultural land and the agricultural sector, and the difference between amounts added and amounts removed.
+Corresponding balances are also calculated for the whole agricultural sector.